 Frequently Asked Questions

-What muscles does the dumbbell pullover work?
+What muscles do dumbbell pullovers work?

 Is the dumbbell pullover a chest or back exercise?